Community Safety and Well-being Plan

 Poverty Reduction Action Team

-Poverty Reduction Strategy Development (Ongoing)
+Poverty Reduction Strategy Development & Community Consultations

 Prince Edward Learning Centre Financial Empowerment Program Funding (Ongoing)